winner-kw3/mini_mvc/README.md

 * Update the menu
 * We want to display the article details when we click on Read More
   * For that we need to create an action show in ArticleController that will get the article and pass it to the view
-* Below the article details
-  * Display the comments
-  * If the user is connected, allow him to add a comment